opulo-inc/docs/docs/openpnp/vision-pipeline-adjustment/5-part-identification-pipeline.md

 # Part Identification Pipeline

 Part identification is the most difficult pipeline to tune because different parts will need special consideration.
 Even just for the normal components used in the [FTP](../ftp/index.md), you need to be sure that the picked components are distinguishable from the tip of your nozzle.
-Depending on how well you set your [camera exposure](../calibration/2-connect-to-machine/index.md#bottom-camera-config) and other settings, you may need to go back and adjust them, which, of course, would require that you re-tune your [nozzle tip pipeline](4-nozzle-calibration-pipeline.md) to account for the changes.
+Depending on how well you set your [camera exposure](/openpnp/calibration/8-nozzle-tip-calibration/nozzle-tip-calibration/) and other settings, you may need to go back and adjust them, which would require that you re-tune your [nozzle tip pipeline](4-nozzle-calibration-pipeline.md) to account for the changes.

 If you receive an error after picking a component about `No Results Found`, you need to tune your vision pipeline.

 ![No Parts Found](images/no-parts-found.png)

-## Setup Nozzle
+## Setup nozzle

 1. Install a nozzle tip on your first toolhead.
 In this example we'll work with the N045 nozzle tip.
   ![Install the N045 nozzle](images/N045-nozzle-installed.png)